-- Stakeholders are groups in the organization's external environment that are affected by, or have a vested interest in, the organization's decisions and actions.
+- 1. Stakeholders are groups in the organization's external environment that are affected by or have a vested interest in the organization's decisions and actions.
 Exhibit 2-6 identifies some of the most common types of stakeholders. - 2.
-Shareholders (also known as stockholders) own shares of stock in the company and as such, are also stakeholders. - 3.
-Stakeholder relationship management is important for two reasons: - a.
+Shareholders (also known as stockholders) own shares of stock in the company and as such are also stakeholders. - 3.
+Stakeholder relationship management is important for two reasons. - a.
 It can lead to improved predictability of environmental changes, more successful innovation, greater degrees of trust, and greater organizational flexibility in reducing the impact of change. - b.
-It is the "right" thing to do, because organizations are dependent on external stakeholders as sources of inputs and outlets for outputs and should be considered when making and implementing decisions. - c.
-There are four steps in managing external stakeholder relationships: - 1) Identify the organization's stakeholders. - 2) Determine the particular interests or concerns that stakeholders might have. - 3) Decide how critical each stakeholder is to the organization's decisions and actions. - 4) Determine how to manage the different stakeholder relationships. - c.
-The more complex and the more uncertain the environment, the more important it is to work toward establishing stakeholder partnerships rather than just acknowledging their existence.
+It is the "right" thing to do, because organizations are dependent on external stakeholders as sources of inputs and outlets for outputs and should be considered when making and implementing decisions. - 4.
+There are four steps in managing external stakeholder relationships. - 1) Identify the organization's stakeholders.

-- C. The Challenge of Global Management - 1.
-There are economic and social benefits from globalization, however, there are challenges that stem from the openness that is necessary for it to work.
+- 2) Determine the particular interests or concerns that stakeholders might have. - 3) Decide how critical each stakeholder is to the organization's decisions and actions. - 4) Determine how to manage the different stakeholder relationships. - a.
+The more complex and the more uncertain the environment, the more important it is to work toward establishing stakeholder partnerships rather than just acknowledging their existence. - C. The Pros and Cons of Globalization Globalization has both positive and negative effects on countries and their citizens.
+The viewpoints expressing these contrasting effects are summarized in Exibit 2.7. - 1.
+There are economic and social benefits from globalization; however, there are challenges that stem from the openness that is necessary for it to work.
 For example, if one country's economy falters, it may have a negative effect on the countries with which it does business. - 2.
 Some have claimed that globalization is no longer a force, while others believe that even though there has been a slowdown in the amount of activity in the aftermath of the September 11, 2001 terrorist attacks, globalization still remains a strong force. - 3.
 The United States is sometimes criticized for wanting to "Americanize" other parts of the world through its increased interest in globalization. - 4.
 Canadian managers may have an advantage over their American counterparts in doing business internationally due to the fact that Canada is not seen as being intent on promoting Canadian values and culture to other parts of the world.